CityOfNewYork/growingupnyc-patterns-dev/src/utilities/sticky/sticky.md

 The Sticky Utility is used to create a sticky side navigation.
-[Click here for a demo page.](/sticky-demo)